-A “deep” extubation refers to removing an endotracheal tube (ETT) or laryngeal mask airway (LMA) while the patient is still under anesthesia and his/her airway reflexes (ie, gag) have not returned.
-Although there are no absolute indications for deep extubation, it’s often performed in pediatric anesthesia as well as adult neurosurgery and ENT cases where coughing can lead to sudden increases in intracranial pressure, disruption of delicate suture lines, etc.
+A “deep” extubation refers to removing an endotracheal tube (ETT) or laryngeal mask airway (LMA) while the patient is still under anesthesia and their airway reflexes (ie, gag) have not returned.
+Although there are no absolute indications for deep extubation, it’s often performed in pediatric anesthesia, neurosurgery, and ENT cases where coughing can lead to sudden increases in intracranial pressure, disruption of delicate suture lines, etc.

-When I do cases solo or with more experienced residents, I tend to prefer extubating deep and early.
+When I do cases solo or with more experienced residents, I prefer extubating deep and early.
 By doing this, I find emergence from general anesthesia is smoother since patients aren’t “bucking” or gagging on the ETT.
-By the time we’re in the recovery area, patients are often fully awake and conversing.
+Patients are often fully awake and conversing when we’re in the recovery area.
 I don’t perform deep extubation on patients who received a rapid sequence induction (RSI) for any reason.
 Their risk of aspiration will only be compounded by an insecure airway and lack of protective airway reflexes after emergence.
 I also avoid it in patients with difficult airways and/or two-handed bag masks at induction.

 So what’s my process?